Faculty of PhilosophyPrehistory and Protohistory – Bachelor 25%

 |Application deadlines||Information about deadlines can be obtained after you have put together a degree program.|

-Prehistory covers the Paleozoic, Mesozoic and Neolithic periods, the Copper Age (Chalcolithic or Aeneolithic period), as well as the Bronze Age and Iron Age.
+Prehistory covers the Palaeolithic, Mesolithic and Neolithic periods, the Copper Age (Chalcolithic or Aeneolithic period), as well as the Bronze Age and Iron Age.
 Sources are of an archaeological nature (archaeological monuments, artefacts), meaning that prehistory is quite different to other purely historical subjects.
-Due to its significant overlap with the natural sciences, research of the Paleozoic era has developed into a separate, delineated discipline.
-Protohistory considers the development of European culture from the late Antique period, or changes in the human population up to the beginning of the High Middle Ages.
-Research draws on archaeological, as well as historical sources.
-Pre- and protohistory are not generally defined by regional or geographical demarcations.
-Research generally focusses on Europe, taking the neighbouring continents of Eurasia and North Africa into consideration where relevant.
+Due to its significant overlap with the natural sciences, research of the Palaeolithic period has developed into a separate, specialized discipline.
+Protohistory considers the development of early literate societies, for instance of Mycenaean Greece or of Late Antique and Early Medieval Europe.
+Research of these periods draws on archaeological, as well as historical sources.
+Pre- and Protohistory – although not generally defined by regional or geographical demarcations – generally focusses on Europe, taking the neighbouring continents of Asia and North Africa into consideration where relevant.

 In the first two semesters, students complete introductory courses; proseminar and tutorial I + II, and a lecture.
 From the third to the sixth semester, students attend a further six courses with practical and theoretical elements.
-These include two practice classes, as well as a lecture, a middle seminar, an archaeological training excavation and a major excursion.
+These include two practice classes, as well as a lecture, an intermediate seminar, an archaeological training excavation and a major excursion.